Sempris/dnd-game/README.md

 A riddle game with dragons!

-v.
-0.1 available in Russian.
+v0.1 riddles are available in Russian.
+Plan to translate.